Mean-field limits for large-scale random-access networks: Mean-field limit in a general framework

-\end{proposition} The proof of Proposition \ref{Prop_ptwscnvrge} is given in Appendix \ref{App_Prop_ptwscnvrge}.
-Note that $X^{(N)}_{c,n}(s) \in D_\RR[0,\infty)$ is Lebesgue integrable over any finite interval and so the first integral is well-defined.
-Since the $\alpha^{(N)}_\omega$ are unit Lipschitz and increasing, the integrals in (\ref{eqn_alphaxIntegral}) also exist.
-Proposition \ref{Prop_ptwscnvrge} only establishes pointwise convergence to the continuous functions on the right hand side of (\ref{eqn_xIntegral}) and of (\ref{eqn_alphaxIntegral}).
-However since these functions are non-negative, non-decreasing as well as unit Lipschitz continuous, then given any fixed $T > 0$ it follows that convergence is uniform in the interval $[0,T]$, for each component $(c,n)$ as a consequence of the following lemma which is proved in Appendix \ref{App_Lemma_ptwseUnif}. \begin{lemma} Suppose that $u^{(N)},u \in L_{\uparrow}[0,T]$ with a common Lipschitz constant, which we take to be unity.
-Suppose that $\forall t \in [0,T], u^{(N)}(t) \rightarrow u(t)$ i.e. the sequence of functions converges pointwise.
-Then convergence is uniform, i.e. given $\epsilon > 0, \exists N_\epsilon$ such that $\sup_{t \in [0,T]} \abs{ u^{(N)}(t) - u(t)} < \epsilon$, $\forall N \geq N_\epsilon$. \end{lemma}
+Note that $\hat X^{(N)}_{c,n}(s) \in D_{[0,1]}[0,\infty)$ is Lebesgue integrable over any finite interval and so the first integral is well-defined.
+Since the processes $\hat \alpha^{(N)}_\omega$ are unit Lipschitz and increasing, the integrals in~\eqref{eqn_alphaxIntegral} also exist. \revR{Equations~\eqref{eqn_xIntegral} and~\eqref{eqn_alphaxIntegral} only establish pointwise convergence.
+However, given a sequence $\{u^{(N)}(t)\}_N$ of nondecreasing Lipschitz continuous functions with uniformly bounded Lipschitz constant that converges pointwise to a limiting Lipschitz function $u(t))$, it can be shown that the convergence holds uniformly as well due to the triangle inequality and the common Lipschitz constant, i.e., for every $\epsilon > 0$ there exists $N_\epsilon$ such that $\sup_{t \in [0,T]} \abs{u^{(N)}(t) - u(t)} < \epsilon$ for every $N \geq N_\epsilon$.}